wbcbz7/sndlib-watcom/README.md

    SND_FMT_INT16 | SND_FMT_MONO   | SND_FMT_SIGNED;   // 16 bit signed mono
    ```

    `bufferSamples` defines length of primary sound buffer in samples, i.e. 1024 means each primary (aka DMA) buffer holds 1024 audio samples.
-Generally, values around 1024-2048 samples are fine, more than 2048 samples could cause issues under multitasking environments like Windows, and require system DMA buffer tweaks, and lesser values increase interrupt frequency.
+Optimal values are 1024-2048 samples, more than 4096 samples could cause issues under multitasking environments like Windows, and require system DMA buffer tweaks, and lesser values increase interrupt frequency.
+Values less than 256 increase interrupt overhead and can cause position tracking issues with problematic devices.

-   `callback` points to callback procedure, more on that later :)
+   `callback` points to callback procedure, more on it later :)

    `userPtr` holds arbitrary user pointer - you can use it as `this` for your sound wrapper class, or point to any data you would have to access in the callback.